B2. Operations

 Present the rules for trains with more than two cars:

-• the cars must be aligned;
+• the cars must be in a row;

 • the trains must all start with the same colour:

-Invite another student to form a three-car train and place it next to the first train.
+Invite another student to form a three-car train and place it next to the first (2-colour) train.
 If the first train has a blue car at the beginning, the new train must also have a blue car at the beginning.

 Ask students the following questions: